Cart

 Although you should expect some stress, to determine if your plant’s condition is worrisome, follow our unboxing flow chart below.
 And don’t hesitate to reach out with a picture if you aren’t sure.

-The general tips above apply to all plants to help them survive and thrive after arriving at your door.
-For care information for your specific plant, check out our Plant Care Database.
+The above tips are general practices for helping your plants survive and thrive after arriving at your door.
+For care information for your specific plant, check out the Education tab on our homepage.

 Happy planting! 🪴